-Do something great: help us defend the rights of migrant children and their families.
+Help us defend the rights of migrant children and their families.

 We are looking for a casework and advocacy volunteer to support our practice team.

-Commitment: Around a 1/2 day to a full day a week for at least 6 months
+Commitment: Around a 1/2 day to a full day a week for at least 6 months ideally

 We have a great opportunity for someone wanting to learn more about working with children & families, migrant rights and the challenges facing families subject to immigration control.
 This volunteering opportunity will mean that you work with our practice team, who work to uphold rights for migrant children.
 You will spend your volunteering time with us at our office in Oxford, but there will be ample opportunities to gain experience in other areas of our work such as outreach and advice sessions, activity days and groupwork with children.
 As a small team we can offer flexibility in how we do things and provide you with experiences into areas of practice that you are particularly interested in alongside the core volunteering role.

 We are a very small charity working to ensure all migrant children and their families have the best start in life.
 We do this through services which enhances and upholds children and young people’s safety, belonging and identity.
 Click here for more information about our projects.

 We have a small core practice team of 3 people and a small number of volunteers including social workers who complete assessments for us and a project admin volunteer.
 We also have a social work student who provides casework within the practice team.